NHSDigital/coyote/README.md

 The file will be written to the current directory as `my-shiny-package_<version>.cypkg`.

-TODO `coyote package publish`

-Just a git push, but won't do it unless HEAD has a coyote version tag.

-TODO `coyote package release [filename]`
+TODO `coyote package release [version] [package...]`

+Sanity checks the version, does a `coyote package build`, tags the repo if it's not already tagged at that version and that commit is currently checked out, pushes the tag (and if necessary any local patches).
-Pushes `filename`, defaulting to `my-shiny-package_<version>.cypkg`, as a release to the source repository, identified as the git `origin` remote.
+Pushes each `<package>_<version>.cypkg` as release to the source repository, identified as the git `origin` remote.

 `coyote install <package>`